hyrmn/ThousandDollarIdeas/README.md

   Help with https://github.com/pgermishuys/Jubilee because I want to because I think it's got some great promise and also becasue @pgermishuys is an all-around nice guy.

   I'm especially keen on if there's a compelling story with ScriptCS.
 Oh, and generally making the end-user's experience with Jubilee fun and as painless as possible.

+ - **Farm site template**

+  We set up http://chickadeecreekmi.com/ for some friends.
+It's on wordpress.com because that's a fairly straightforward, turn-key solution.
+However, that hosting nickles and dimes you.
+It's also overkill for what they need.

+  There are probably others that just need a really simple interface for creating content and setting some basic styles without all of the power of Wordpress.
+In addition to looking at some existing solutions out there, it might be fun to use cheap hosting like Azure or DigitalOcean to launch some farm-specific things.
+I could see a CSA wanting to publish a farm newsletter and let people know what to expect through the growing season, for example.